 - A. Athletes should be neatly attired when representing Minooka School District #201.
-VIOLATION OF ANY OF THE BUS TRIP RULES MAY RESULT IN THE STUDENT BEING SUSPENDED FROM THE NEXT CONTEST or other disciplinary consequences. - B. Athletes must be in attendance three full instructional periods per day to participate in that day's practice and/or contest.
+VIOLATION OF ANY OF THE BUS TRIP RULES MAY RESULT IN THE STUDENT BEING SUSPENDED FROM THE NEXT CONTEST or other disciplinary consequences. - B. Athletes must be in attendance more than half the school day to participate in that day's practice and/or contest..